Skip to main content

 • graphics

 The graphics in Bonelab have received mixed reviews, with many players praising the stunning visuals and improved lighting compared to its predecessor, Boneworks.
-However, some users noted that the graphics can feel downgraded due to the game's design for lower-end platforms like the Oculus Quest, leading to performance issues and a lack of detail in certain areas.
-Overall, while the game showcases impressive graphical advancements, it also suffers from optimization problems and inconsistencies that detract from the experience.
+However, some users noted that the graphics can feel downgraded due to the game's design for lower-end platforms like the Quest, leading to issues such as foggy environments and inconsistent performance.
+Overall, while the game showcases impressive graphical fidelity, it also suffers from optimization problems and a lack of cohesive art direction.

 • “The graphics feel like a downgrade from Boneworks.”